Immerse yourself in the ancient world on our private tour of the Colosseum, Forum and Palatine Hill

 There’s so much to discover on the beautiful Palatine Hill.
 With its strategic position high above the city, the Palatine offers spectacular views of the Tiber, the Circus Maximus, the Roman Forum and the Colosseum, and has preserved human settlements from more than 3,000 years ago.

 Our private tour of the Palatine will allow you to discover some of the most significant sites in Ancient Rome, mostly overlooked by other tour companies.
-The explanations of our expert guide will enrich your appreciation of its gardens and palaces, the banquet halls and the cryptoporticus of Nero.
-The history of Rome began on the Palatine Hill, and it is here that we can see the remains of huts dating to the period of Romulus and Remus, and their fatal contest for the foundation of the city.
+The explanations of our expert guide will enrich your appreciation of its gardens and palaces, banquet halls and the porticos.
+The history of Rome began on the Palatine Hill, and it is here that we can see the remains of huts dating to the period of Romulus and Remus, and learn about their fatal contest for the foundation of the city.
 It’s no surprise that this legendary hill later became home to Roman aristocracy and emperors, including Augustus and Tiberius.
-This part of our walk will focus on the private lives of the Romans, just as the dominant theme of the Roman Forum was the public life.
+This part of our walk will focus on the private lives of the Romans, just as the dominant theme of the Roman Forum was public life.

 We will then retreat to the shady Farnese Gardens and learn about the Renaissance response to antiquity, when this area was rediscovered and divided up by influential families of the time.
 A tour of the Palatine Hill is as an educational experience, but it’s also a chance to relax, and to enjoy the peaceful gardens.

 meeting pointYou will meet your guide at at a designated point.
 Details, a map, and photos provided upon booking.